-The state of California provides information about charges for driving under the influence (DUI) in a number of ways.
-Some drivers receive paperwork related to their DUI at the time of their arrest, others are given information about future court dates after they are released on bail or their own recognizance.
+California provides information about charges for driving under the influence (DUI) in several ways.
+For example, some drivers receive paperwork related to their DUI at the time of their arrest.
+Others are given information about future court dates after they are released on bail or their recognizance.

 Some drivers in California must wait to get information in the mail about a DUI charge.
-You can use this article to review how long it can take to get a DUI in the mall in California.
-The Simmrin Law Group can help you learn more about your DUI charge.
-Call (310) 997-4688 to learn more.
+You can use this article to review how long it can take to be mailed a DUI in California.
+Then, contact our law firm to learn more about your DUI charge.

 Getting Information About a DUI in the Mail